 In Early Years Foundation Stage (EYFS) your child will start to gain the science knowledge that they’ll build on throughout their primary school years, such as developing their skills of observation, prediction, critical thinking and discussion.

-From conducting experiments, to exploring different methods of discovery, and presenting their findings, you’ll discover hundreds of EYFS science worksheets, games and activities to support learning at home and bring on the little Einstein in your little one!
+From conducting experiments, to exploring different methods of discovery, and presenting their findings, you’ll discover hundreds of EYFS science worksheets, games and activities to support learning at home and bring out the little Einstein in your little one!
 Read our parents' guides to Nursery science and Reception science for more information about the curriculum in EYFS science.

 Discover a complete learning programme that covers all the core science skills that your child must master by the end of Reception.
 This comprehensive programme enables you to cover every topic in the curriculum with just one 10-minute worksheet every week at home.